World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/executionLocation.md

 {% endraw %}
 ```

-When this script is recveived by the client, it might look like this:
+When this script is received by the client, it might look like this:
 ```
 <script>
     const companyName = 'Acme Co'